 LOCAL MUNICIPALTY HIGHMAST LIGHTS TRANSMISSI ON LINES SUBSTATION S CONTRACTO RS

-Dr JS Moroka 21 О 0 0
+Dr JS Moroka 21 0 0 0

 Emalahleni 84 0

-Thembisile Hani 36 О 0 0
+Thembisile Hani 36 0 0 0

-Victor Khanye 0 О 2 0
+Victor Khanye 0 0 2 0

 Emakhazeni 2 114

 Steve Tswete

-The District's has developed an Electricity Master Plan that encompasses the need of all municipalities and implementation of programmes and projects are prioritised in the IDP as directed by the local municipalites.
-The Plan includes the provision to ensure that the electricity supply network expands to serve the entire NDM community, including rural communities and farm areas.
+The District's has developed an Electricity Master Plan for Emalahleni Municipality that encompasses the need of the municipality and implementation of programmes and projects are prioritised in the IDP as directed by the local municipalites.
+The Plan includes the provision to ensure that the electricity supply network expands to serve the entire ELM community, including rural communities and farm areas.
 In promoting environmental sustainability the NDM has realized the need to explore other energy forms, which are renewable, beyond focusing on coal-generated electricity as the main supply of energy.
 In pursuit of this initiative, the Department in conjunction with the LED unit is evaluating alternative sources of energy e.g. solar power and engages with Eskom on an ongoing basis as a member of the Provincial Energy Forum.